8001. The American Criminal Justice System (3 s.h.)

 This course analyzes the theory, practices, and policies of the American correctional system, covering the nature and administration of both institutional and community sanctions and agencies.
 Students explore competing penal theories and review evidence on the effectiveness of correctional practices.
 The course investigates the historical development and evolution of imprisonment; trends in the use of confinement; and the effects of incarceration on offenders, families, and communities.
 Students analyze the characteristics of correctional populations and debate the causes and implications of race, class, and gender differences.
 The course identifies significant current issues and reviews the ethical, legal, and practical dimensions of proposals for reform.

 This course focuses on conceptual models of policing and how they affect operational priorities and resource decisions in law enforcement.
 Topics include community policing, problem-oriented policing, and intelligence-led policing, among others.
 This is a wide-ranging course that explores policing from an international perspective and through the lens of the varying contentious issues of the day.

 in Juvenile Justice (3 s.h.)

-This course is designed to increase the student's understanding of the purposes, structure and processes of this distinctly American invention, the juvenile justice system.
-Together, we explore its recent development and current policy initiatives that are reshaping its role in our society.
-We also look at the target of this system: delinquent kids.
-We examine the juvenile justice system in terms of its underlying aims, its historical foundations, and its sociopolitical contexts, explanations of delinquency, theories of child development, case law, legislation, changes now occurring with respect to its goals, and recent initiatives to increase dependency on scientific evidence of effectiveness.
-In doing so, we seek to understand the system's limitations, contradictions and strengths.
-At the same time, we examine the role that research plays in shaping the policies and programs that constitute this system.
+This course is designed to increase the student's understanding of the purposes, structure, and processes of this distinctly American invention: the juvenile justice system.
+Its recent development and current policy initiatives that are reshaping its role in our society are explored.
+Delinquent kids, the target of this system, are studied.
+The juvenile justice system is further explored in terms of its underlying aims, its historical foundations, and its sociopolitical contexts, explanations of delinquency, theories of child development, case law, legislation, changes now occurring with respect to its goals, and recent initiatives to increase dependency on scientific evidence of effectiveness.
+The goal is to seek to understand the system's limitations, contradictions, and strengths.
+At the same time, the role that research plays in shaping the policies and programs that constitute this system is examined.

 8205.
 Aggression and